petersteneteg/warn/README.md

 # C++ Compiler warning pragmas for Clang, GCC, and Visual Studio

-warn.py is a small python untility to generate include files for warning pragmas.
+warn.py is a small python3 untility to generate include files for warning pragmas.
 The main idea is from [ruslo](https://github.com/ruslo/sugar/wiki/Cross-platform-warning-suppression).
 The include file contains pragmas for Clang, GCC, and Visual Studio.
+The script parses a table [warnings.md](warnings.md) to decide which warnings to generate files for and how to name them.
 The Script parses files from [Barro's compiler-warnings](https://github.com/Barro/compiler-warnings) and [Microsoft](https://docs.microsoft.com/en-us/cpp/error-messages/compiler-warnings/) to figure out which compiler version that added which warning, and adds the corresponding checks in the files.
-The script parses a table [warnings.md](warnings.md) to decide which warnings to generate files for and how to name them.

 ### Example usage
 ```